eficode-academy/istio-katas/04-egress-traffic.md

 </details>

 In order to route the traffic we, of course, use a virtual service.
-The GateWay just defines the **exit point** and we still need to define the route.
+The gateway just defines the **exit point** and we still need to define the route.

 > **Expand the example below for more details.**